 The University features a 200-acre campus situated in Ramat Aviv, an upscale neighborhood just across the Yarkon River from Tel Aviv’s thriving downtown.
 The University provides many resources for its students, a large number of whom are international students, from traditional libraries, a large fitness center, and dining halls, to the uniquely Middle Eastern shuk on the main quad once a week.

-Most Sackler first-year students choose to live in apartments very close to the University in Ramat Aviv, and the process of finding, negotiating, and moving into these apartments can be facilitated during orientation.
+Most medical school first-year students choose to live in apartments very close to the University in Ramat Aviv, and the process of finding, negotiating, and moving into these apartments can be facilitated during orientation.
 After completing first year, many students choose to move into Tel Aviv’s exciting downtown.

-While Tel Aviv has something for everyone, Sackler students can enjoy the many sites Israel has to offer.
+While Tel Aviv has something for everyone, medical school students can enjoy the many sites Israel has to offer.
 Less than an hour away by bus is the ancient city of Jerusalem, providing an environment of “living history”, in many ways completely different from modern Tel Aviv.

 Also easily accessible by public transportation, or private car, are the Baha’i Gardens in Haifa (sometimes called the Eighth Wonder of the World), hikes in the beautiful wooded mountains and waterfalls in the north of or hikes in the incredible Negev desert to the south.
 You may enjoy a trip to historic Masada and the natural spas of the Dead Sea.
 With so much to see, it’s easy to take a break for a day or a weekend and get acquainted with all that Israel has to offer.